COVID–19 Eviction Protections

 Alameda County

-While the eviction moratorium is in place, you’re protected from ALL evictions except for those based on an imminent threat to public health or safety, a government order to vacate the building, or the Ellis Act, a law allowing your landlord to go out of business.
+While the eviction moratorium was in place, tenants were protected from ALL evictions except for those based on an imminent threat to public health or safety, a government order to vacate the building, or the Ellis Act, a law allowing your landlord to go out of business.
 You’re not required to show proof of economic hardship in order to qualify for eviction protections, but if your landlord requests it, it’s a good idea to provide some documentation or a self-declaration about your financial situation within 45 days of receiving that request to ensure that you’re as protected as possible.

 Repayment of Rent

 Even after the end of the moratorium, you cannot be evicted for rent that was due while it was in effect, between March 24, 2020 and April 29, 2023.
+However, it is best to prove COVID related hardship if you can.

 While you cannot lose your home due to nonpayment of rent during the COVID-19 eviction moratorium, your landlord can still take you to civil court to retrieve the rent.
 You have 12 months from the date rent was due to repay before your landlord can pursue the rent in small claims court.